The Legal Status of Marijuana in Barcelona

-I suppose that most of the people visiting Barcelona or those who are just planning to visit, have a rather vague idea about the legal status of cannabis here and asking themselves a question, – are there any coffeeshops in Barcelona legal?
-Yet this is not surprising, because when you try to glance through the Internet pages about the weed legalization in Spain, you often do not find a clear answer.
+I suppose that most of Barcelona’s visitors have a rather vague idea about the legal status of cannabis here and are asking themselves a question – are there any legal “coffee shops” in Barcelona?
+This is not surprising because when you try to glance through the Internet about weed’s legal status in Spain, it’s hard to find a clear answer.
 The more sources you study, the more contradictions you find and the more questions arise.
-The reason for that is not so much due to the incompetence of the authors, but per se, owing to a multi-layered situation of legalising and regulating marijuana in Spain.
-I certainly do not claim to be absolutely objective, but I will try very hard to make sure that after reading this article you have a more or less complete picture.
+The reason for that is not so much due to the incompetence of the authors and is instead owed to a multi-layered situation of legalizing and regulating marijuana in Spain.
+I certainly do not claim to be absolutely objective, but I will try very hard to ensure that, after reading this article, you have a more or less complete picture.

 Cannabis traffic light photo

-Even though, as I said, it will not be possible to answer briefly and clearly the question, – Is marijuana legal in Spain in 2022?
-Nonetheless, something can still be emphasized.
+Even though, as I said, it will not be possible to give a cut-and-dry answer to whether marijuana is legal in Spain.
+Nonetheless, there is some important info we can share.

 • you cannot sell or buy marijuana, hashish, etc.;